 Fluorescent lights are a great value for the high quality of light, low-heat output, and long service life they provide.

-This Hydrofarm Desktop Plant Light (shown here) is ideal for a single plant.
+The desktop light (shown above) is ideal for a single plant.

 Light from a single compact fluorescent bulb sheds enough full-spectrum light to grow seedlings -- or to keep your tropical flowering plant in bloom through the winter months.